 Patient required to have emergency epinephrine (Epi-Pen or Auvi-Q) on hand when drops are taken.

-Patient required to bring and show emergency epinephrine (Epi-Pen or Auvi-Q) at each injection.
+Patient required to bring and show emergency epinephrine (Epi-Pen or Auvi-Q) at each visit.